rtxanson/minnesota-senate-votes/README.md

 versions.
 There are likely to be some parsing errors somewhere, that are very worth squashing.

+Data can be outputted with line numbers included in .json or .yaml files, so that referring to the source document is possible.
+Would be fairly simple to make an app to line these up, in order to aid checking, and also allow submitting issues to github.

 ### Developing

 The general process to converting a record is: